anitacoder/Budget-Tracker/README.md

 - **HTML/CSS**: Provides the structure and styling for the web pages.

 ## How to Use
-1. **Add New Expense**: Fill in the expense name, amount, and date in the form on the dashboard and click "Add Expense" to add it to the list.
+1. **Add New Expense**:
+   - Fill in the expense name, amount, and date in the form on the dashboard.
+   - Click "Add Expense" to add it to the list.
+2. **Delete Expense**:
-3. **Delete Expense**: Click the "Delete" button next to an expense to remove it from the list.
+   - Click the "Delete" button next to an expense to remove it from the list.

+3. **History of Changes**:
+   - **Version 1.0** (Initial Release):
+     - Basic functionality to view past and current expenses.